Cancer risk with folic acid supplements: a systematic review and meta-analysis

 Methods

-Systematic review and meta-analysis of randomized controlled trials and controlled observational studies investigating cancer incidence and mortality in adults taking folic acid supplements; populations included adults with cardiovascular disease or high cardiovascular risk, history of colorectal adenoma, atrophic gastritis, and one trial in pregnant women; study designs encompassed RCTs and observational studies.
+Systematic review and meta-analysis of randomized controlled trials and controlled observational studies in adults taking folic acid supplements.
+Included populations were highly selected, such as people with cardiovascular disease or high cardiovascular risk, individuals with prior colorectal adenoma, people with atrophic gastritis, and pregnant women, along with observational cohorts from the general population.

 Intervention